lcayton/RandomBallCover-GPU/readme.txt

   operates alongs the coordinates independently (eg, any L_p metric), but more complex metrics will require some aditional work.
 The L_2 metric (standard Euclidean distance) is already defined in defs.h.

+* The k-NN code is currently hard-coded for K=32.
+The k-nn code contains a manual implementation of a sorting network, which is why this is hard-coded.
+This design allows all sorting to take place in on-chip (shared) memory, and is highly efficient.
+Note that the NNs are returned in sorted order, so that if one wants only, say, 5 NNs, one can simply ignore the last 27 returned indices.
+For k>32, contact the author.

 * The code requires that the entire DB and query set fit into the device memory.